From psychology to cosmology - The mind of the great sage - Sandokai - verses one and two

 As Buddhism developed into schools and sects, "mind" gained important positions in various doctrines.
 The Theravada authors of the Abhidharma commentaries to the original sutra collections invented a system of 121 cittas or states of mind (Harvey, 1990, p.
 84, Bowker, 2002, p.
 225.)
 Mahayana Buddhism gave birth to the Yogācāra or Vijñanavāda school, which placed special emphasis on the practice of meditation - yoga - and made the mind-consciousness - vijñāna - the principal focus of its inquiry (Williams, 1989, pp. 77-95.)
 Yogācāra reacted against the strict interpretation of the Prajñāpāramitā school.
 The latter teaches that nothing in the world is real and that all phenomena and concepts are ultimately shūnya or “empty” of inherent existence.
 Yogācāra in contrast asserts that the experiencing mind must have some sort of real existence.
 If there was no experiencing mind, then there would be no basis for dependent origination in the Buddhist sense that created the world and the suffering within it.
 This perceiving mind was in fact the only thing whatsoever that actually existed according to Yogācāra.
 Because of this position the sect also became to be known as the “Mind-Only” or Cittamātra school of Buddhism.
 Yogācāra believed in a system of eight interacting types of consciousness.
 The system explains how sense impressions and inherent misconceptions create the illusion of a self and of an objectively existing world around it.
 Through meditation it is possible to overcome this illusion.
 After the taints of wrong views are removed, what is left is the “immaculate consciousness” or amalavijñāna.

 There is yet another school of thought that we need to consider if we want to understand the “mind of the great sage” of the Sandokai: the Tathāgatagarbha or “Buddha-nature” tradition (Williams, 1989, pp. 96-115.)
 This school asserts in its basic form that all sentient beings have the nature of the Buddha somewhere hidden within themselves.
 This idea is rooted in the teaching of the “dharma-body” of the Buddha or dharmakāya.
 The dharmakāya was at first literally thought of as the body of the teachings (Dharma) of the Buddha, in other words the collections of the original sutras.
 Building on this idea, the dharmakāya later became a shorthand for the realities - dharmas - that were described in the original teachings.
 The world itself became to be thought of as an embodiment of the truths of the Buddha.
 It is in this sense that all sentient beings - and in fact all inanimate objects as well - really are part of the “dharma-body” of the Buddha and therefore share the same nature with it.
 To realise this hidden Buddha nature in oneself is the primary concern of the Tathāgatagarbha school.
 Tathāgatagarbha was never very important in India where it originated.
 But it became enormously influential in China and all of East Asia.
 There it merged with the “mind-only” teachings of Yogācāra and produced a cosmology that was highly attractive to the Chinese mind.
 In a nutshell, Yogācāra’s “everything is mind” and Tathāgatagarbha’s “everything is Buddha” became the “everything is Buddha mind” of Zen.
 This fusion is most clearly expressed in a text called the “Awakening of Faith in the Mahayana” (Okumura, 2012, pp. 213-214; Williams, 1989, pp. 109-112.)
-Although it presents itself as an Indian text, scholars are now certain that it was written in China in the sixth century CE (Williams, 1989, p.
+Although it presents itself as an Indian text, scholars are now certain that it was written in China in the sixth century CE (ibid, p.
 109.)
 The “One Mind” the “Awakening of Faith” talks about is the same as “Buddha nature”.
 It is the true nature of everything and it embraces the absolute as well as the phenomenal aspects of all that exists.
 From the vijñāna, manas and citta of the early sutras the idea of “mind” had morphed into a powerful cosmology that would shape the face of Buddhism in all of East Asia.
 All of this is contained in one little ideogram - 心.
 And I have barely scratched the surface.

 Supplementary to discussion at "Old Street" group on 17 June 2020.